 Thomas Coughlin, President and Chief Executive Officer, stated, "We were pleased with net income for the first six months of 2017 improving 66 percent over the prior year, and that this is in line with our strategic plan and positions us well for the second half of 2017.
 The declaration of our quarterly cash dividend reflects the Bank’s ability to provide consistent shareholder value and execute on our strategic plan while remaining a well-capitalized financial institution.”

-BCB Community Bank recently opened its 18th full-service branch in Edison, New Jersey.
-This adds to the full-service branches currently operating in Bayonne, Colonia, Fairfield, Hoboken, Holmdel, Jersey City, Monroe Township, Rutherford, South Orange, and Woodbridge, NJ as well as two locations in Staten Island, NY.
+BCB Community Bank currently operates 22 full-service branches in Bayonne, Carteret, Colonia, Edison, Fairfield, Hoboken, Holmdel, Jersey City, Lodi, Lyndhurst, Monroe Township, Rutherford, South Orange, Union, and Woodbridge, NJ as well as two locations in Staten Island, NY.

 Questions regarding the content of this release should be directed to Thomas Coughlin, President and Chief Executive Officer, or Thomas Keating, Senior Vice President and Chief Financial Officer, at (201) 823-0700.

 This release, like many written and oral communications presented by BCB Bancorp, Inc., and our authorized officers, may contain certain forward-looking statements regarding our prospective performance and strategies within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 We intend such forward-looking statements to be covered by the safe harbor provisions for forward-looking statements contained in the Private Securities Litigation Reform Act of 1995, and are including this statement for purposes of said safe harbor provisions.